JuliaGeometry/CoordinateTransformations.jl/README.md

 therefore ideal for computer vision applications such as SLAM (simultaneous localization and mapping).

-The package provide two main pieces of functionality
+The package provides two main pieces of functionality

 1. Primarily, an interface for defining `Transformation`s and applying (by calling), inverting (`inv()`), composing (`∘` or `compose()`) and